 · Have certain health conditions (please ask your GP for further details)

 · Are main carers for an older or disabled person who may be at risk if you get sick

 The children’s flu vaccine is safe and effective and offered every year as a nasal spray to children to help protect them against flu.

 Children spread flu easily.
 Vaccinating children also protects others who are vulnerable to flu, such as babies and older people.

-For more advice about the flu vaccine for your child, please contact MyHealthcare Clinic.
+For more advice about the flu vaccine for you or your child, please contact MyHealthcare Clinic.